 The tickets are sold, and in June approximately 200,000 wellie-wearing festival goers will descend on Worthy Farm in Somerset for four days of the best music, great parties, good food, and sleeping on the ground without showering.
-Welcome to Glastonbury.
+Welcome to Glastonbury, but have you packed the right festival gear?

-Here’s my list of what I recommend having with you for the best possible experience.
+Here’s my list of what to pack for Glastonbury Festival to have the best possible experience.

 - A sturdy, comfortable backpack (this is the one I use)